 Source: Bao-Long Nguyen-Trong, Google+

 And if you didn't get in?
 Well, Google will let you know that, too.
 The process is entirely random - even Android Police's own Liam Spradlin (who's a technology journalist and an actual factual visual designer to boot) drew a short straw.
 Read More

 Last night, Glass Explorer Cecilia Abadie shared a post asking fellow Google+ users for some advice.
 Abadie had been given a traffic ticket "for wearing Google Glass while driving" and wondered if the cop was wrong, or if driving with Glass is already illegal in California.

 Accompanying the post, Abadie shared a photo of the ticket itself.

 It’s easy to be angry that the cop would choose to list wearing Google Glass while driving as an infraction, but it’s also important to note that the ticket in question lists a speeding infraction as well.
+Specifically, it indicates that Abadie was going approximately 80mph, in what she says was a 65mph zone.
 Read More